 Those who survive the Order's training develop a cocky swagger, and are treated by the people of TBD as superstars.
 Though even with the Order's magic, death in the belly of a giant Mantis is only a matter of time, giving the Knights of the Order a live-for-today energy that only heightens their mystique.
 Despite the dangers, the Order of the Mantis has never suffered from low recruitment.

 Ledaal Kes is probably a spy.
 That's what most people who meet him conclude.
-There is no way someone with such an incisive mind, such improbable scientific abilities, such effortlessly seductive joie de vivre could possibly be satisfied as an investigator for the TBD Treasury.
+There is no way someone with such an incisive mind, such improbable scientific abilities, such effortlessly seductive joie de vivre could possibly be satisfied as an investigator for the Sheyaugh Treasury.
 He must be hiding something.

 Ledaal Kes just smiles and keeps his secrets.
 It's so much easier getting the beautiful boys into his bed if he has an air of mystery.